angelaschultz0622/datawave-1/microservices/services/map/service/src/main/frontend/README.md

  - Convert (single? multiple?)
 WKT to Geo Index
  - Find/highlight range/term, and geo function matching geometry
  - Split a query geometry naturally (in case of geometry collection) or forcefully
- - Set portions of a query as evaluation only with the click of a mouse
+ - Set portions of a query as evaluation only with the click of a mouse (query editor?)

 # Questions